Parsa-Sedigh/gel-event-driven-microservices/pamphlets/section-5.md

 semantic depending on your needs.
 But if at least once is good enough, you don't need to think about exactly once.

 ## 33-002 Adding kafka-consumer module
+CPU stall: bad cpu utilization - cpu doesn't make progress although it is running.

-003 Creating the microservice kafka-to-elastic-service 004 Adding initialization check
+## 34-003 Creating the microservice kafka-to-elastic-service
+## 35-004 Adding initialization check